Zedcor (CVE:ZDC) Trading Down 16.3% – What’s Next?

 Here are the key news stories impacting Zedcor this week:

-Several brokerages recently commented on ZDC.
-Ventum Financial set a C$8.70 price objective on shares of Zedcor and gave the company a “buy” rating in a research report on Friday, December 12th.
-Canaccord Genuity Group increased their price target on shares of Zedcor from C$5.25 to C$7.00 in a report on Friday, October 17th.
-Desjardins set a C$7.50 price target on shares of Zedcor and gave the company a “buy” rating in a research report on Thursday, October 23rd.
-Finally, National Bankshares boosted their price objective on shares of Zedcor from C$5.50 to C$7.50 and gave the stock an “outperform” rating in a report on Thursday, October 9th.
-Two analysts have rated the stock with a Strong Buy rating and four have assigned a Buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of C$7.54.
+ZDC has been the topic of a number of recent analyst reports.
+Desjardins set a C$7.50 target price on shares of Zedcor and gave the company a “buy” rating in a research report on Thursday, October 23rd.
+Canaccord Genuity Group upped their price objective on shares of Zedcor from C$5.25 to C$7.00 in a research note on Friday, October 17th.
+Ventum Financial set a C$8.70 price objective on Zedcor and gave the stock a “buy” rating in a report on Friday, December 12th.
+Finally, National Bankshares boosted their target price on Zedcor from C$5.50 to C$7.50 and gave the company an “outperform” rating in a report on Thursday, October 9th.
+Two analysts have rated the stock with a Strong Buy rating and four have assigned a Buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of C$7.54.

 Zedcor Inc provides technology-based security and surveillance services in Canada.
 It engages in the provision of rental, service, and remote monitoring of its proprietary MobileyeZ security towers; surveillance and monitoring of fixed site locations; and security personnel.
 The company also engages in mobile and fixed surveillance, security guards, access control, and sensor related technology services.
 It serves customers in the construction, mining, oil and gas, pipeline and facilities, office, commercial, retail, industrial manufacturing, warehouse, and automotive sectors.